singhacadshravan/Assignments/ML_A1/Readme.txt

+Open the pdf file to see the assignment

 For part 1 file name is assign1a.py
 For part 2 file name is assign1b.py
 For part 3 file name is assign1c.py